alanesq/esp32cam-demo/README.md

 If you have an sd card inserted then accessing    http://x/x/x/x/photo Will capture an image and save it to the sd card

-There is a procedure which demonstarates how to get RGB data from an image which will allow for processing the images as data (http://x.x.x.x/rgb).
+There is a procedure which demonstrates how to get RGB data from an image which will allow for processing the images as data (http://x.x.x.x/rgb).

 URLs: